MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 ## Transfer unmatched bank transactions to suggested general ledger accounts

-In this section, you learn how to use Copilot to transfer unreconciled bank account statements from the bank account ledger to the general ledger account.
+In this section, you learn how to use Copilot to transfer unreconciled bank account statements from the bank account ledger to a general ledger account.
+This task can only be done from an existing reconciliation.

-1. Go the **Bank Account Reconciliations** list, and open the existing reconciliation that includes the unreconciled lines.
+1. Go to the **Bank Account Reconciliations** list, and open the existing reconciliation that includes the unreconciled lines.

    Start by opening an existing bank account reconciliation.
 This step provides you with a clear view of any unreconciled bank statement lines that need to be transferred to the general ledger account.